Kev1nDM/Kev1nDM/README.md

 ## About me:

 * 📍 Im from Cuba
-* 📚 I am a student at the University of Informatics Sciences (UCI)
 * ✨ I am a beginner in programming
 * 💌 I will be very happy to talk with you, you can write me on telegram: t.me/KevinDM